mathigon/textbooks/content/graphs-and-networks/content.md

 Try rearranging the cities on this map, and watch how the shortest path between them changes.
-You can remove cities by tapping them, and you can add cities by clicking anywhere on the map:
+You can remove cities by tapping them, and you can add cities by clicking anywhere on the map (up to 8):

     figure: .tsm
       svg(width=760 height=480 viewBox="0 0 760 480")